balthazar-space/Balthazar-Keyboard-QMK-FW/README.md

-Veronica Security Engine is a part of open-hardware laptop software and firmware computer modules.
+# Balthazar

+Open-hardware laptop computer modules description and concept.

-Modules as presented at https://balthazar.space/wiki/Balthazar and at https://github.com/balthazar-space with the main aim for team access
+These are electronic schematic modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access.
+See the [main repository](https://github.com/balthazar-space/balthazar) for other designs.

 # balthazarKeyboardQMK